 Who We Are

-We are a group of four people: Jan Sprenger, the Principal Investigator, Mattia Andreoletti, Federico Boem, Michele Lubrano and Felipe Romero as postdoctoral researchers, and Michal Sikorski and Noah van Dongen.
+Seven people worked on the project as scientific staff: Jan Sprenger, the Principal Investigator, Mattia Andreoletti, Federico Boem, Michele Lubrano and Felipe Romero as postdoctoral researchers, and Michal Sikorski and Noah van Dongen, PhD students.
 Check out the team page if you want to know more!
 Below, we give a short overview of the project (click here for more detailed information).
-Up to April 2018, also Felipe Romero was part of the project as a postdoctoral researcher.

 Balancing philosophical analysis with scientific modeling

 Scientific method is often suspected to promote bias instead of truth.
 Replications of experiments often fail to produce the original results (look here for a particularly devastating case from psychology).
 Climate scientists are publicly criticized for their data processing.
 The framing of risk in medicine often leads to overestimation of treatment effects, and affects patients’ preferences for a particular drug.
 How does this all square with the idea that science is our best, and most objective source of knowledge?